mauOrtRuiz/3D_ORGAN_SEGMENTATOR/README.md

 ![image](https://github.com/user-attachments/assets/a0b8659c-6901-40bd-a79d-47541dd7a550)

 3.-  The bones structures are now removed from the original CT images, and also images with soft organs removed are obtained.
 This is done in the file *Filter_CTimages.py*.
-This uses the poriginal Volume image (volume-11.nii and volume-12.nii) and it gives as an output the CT images already filtered.
+This uses the original Volume image (volume-11.nii and volume-12.nii) and it gives as an output the CT images already filtered.

 This is for example the CT bones image for volume 11 image: